HuwCheston/Jazz-Jitter-Analysis/docs/_sources/getting-started.md.txt

     ```

     This script will:
-    - Create a new virtual environment in the repository root folder and install the required dependencies into it.
+    - Create a new virtual environment in the repository root folder, set some environment variables, then install the required dependencies.
     - Generate the final dataset from the raw data dump downloaded above
     - Generate the models and simulations from the dataset
     - Generate the figures used in the original paper and supplementary material.